jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/formula/Formula.rst

 7. Send envelope

-!!!For users who will work through integrations, it is necessary to understand that the SUM table column function contains one attribute, and looks like this: <formula precision="2" name="total">SUM({rowTotal})</formula>, but the SUM function has two arguments
+.. note:: For users who will work through integrations, it is necessary to understand that the SUM table column function contains one attribute and looks like this: <formula precision="2" name="total">SUM({rowTotal})</formula>, but the SUM function has two arguments.

    .. image:: pic_formula/Screenshot_10.png
       :width: 600